MooersLab/writingLogTemplateInOrg/README.md

-# A Org-mode template for thinking, planning, and monitoring progress on writing projects
+# A Org-mode writing log template for thinking, planning, and monitoring progress on writing projects

+Use this writing log in parallel to the main writing project document.
 [Org-mode](https://orgmode.org/) is a rich variant of markdown (see [cheatsheet](https://devhints.io/org-mode)) that can read LaTeX code.
-Use this writing log in parallel to a the main writing project document.

 ## Features